Twitter Facebook

 • Limit sun exposure, especially between 10AM and 2PM when sunlight is most intense.

 • Use sunscreens with SPF 30 or higher.
-Apply 20 minutes before exposure including toes and ears.
-Reapply frequently especially after swimming or sweating.
+Apply 20 minutes before exposure including to exposed toes and ears.
+Reapply frequently, especially after swimming or sweating.

 • Apply sunscreen before mosquito repellent.